python/devguide/pullrequest.rst

 Make a pull request on GitHub from your changes in ``MY_BRANCH_NAME``.

 .. note::
-   You can still upload a patch to bugs.python.org_, but the new pull request workflow is **strongly** preferred.
+   You can still upload a patch to bugs.python.org_, but the GitHub pull request workflow is **strongly** preferred.